rhadp/rhadp/README.md

 ## Development

-A list of ideas, open issues etc is [here](docs/to.md).
+A list of ideas, open issues etc is [here](https://github.com/orgs/rhadp/projects/1).
 Also check the [Issues](https://github.com/rhadp/rhadp-bootstrap/issues) section of the this repository.

+## Disclaimer

+This is not an officially supported Red Hat product.